-Welcome to RVA Pest Elimination, servicing Richmond and the surrounding areas
+Welcome to RVA Pest Elimination, Servicing Richmond and Surrounding Communities

 Mosquitoes are known for their single pair of wings, long skinny legs and a head with a defined tubular mouth (also known as its proboscis).
 Small, tiny scales cover the majority of their body and wings, and they can range anywhere from 3 to 9mm.
 The average lifespan of a mosquito is expected to be 2 weeks to 6 months.

 Difference Between Mosquitoes and Flies?

 Mosquitoes have long, thin legs and a proboscis in which the females use to bite their host in order to draw blood, so they can lay eggs.
 Flies, on the other hand, typically do not bite and are much smaller than mosquitoes.
 A few health risk factors that can come from mosquitoes are diseases such as West Nile Virus, dengue and malaria.
 However, since there are more than 3,000 species of mosquitoes, the three primary ones that are known for spreading diseases are the Anopheles, Culex and Aedes mosquitoes.
 There are a variety of ways in which mosquitoes can transmit diseases.
 In the case of malaria, parasites attach themselves to the gut of a female mosquito and enter a host as she feeds.
 In other cases, such as yellow fever and dengue, a virus enters the mosquito as it feeds on an infected human and is transmitted via the mosquito’s saliva to a subsequent victim.

 Contact us today to get your mosquito infestation under control!

 One major sign of an infestation is when there is a high level of mosquito activity that includes the buzzing of the female mosquitoes and their bites.
 Symptoms of mosquito bites includes mild irritation, to intense inflammation and swelling.
 These bites generally create a red bump that results in itching.
 The reaction from a mosquito bite is due to their saliva.